Sorry, you need to enable JavaScript to visit this website.

 Can I study abroad on a program not affiliated with RIT?

 Yes, but you will not be able to be billed and registered at RIT during your time abroad.
 This will make you ineligible for RIT financial aid and may affect your health insurance if you need to prove full time enrollment as a student to stay on your current plan.
 It is also strongly recommended that you meet with a study abroad advisor to discuss the steps you will need to take including talking with the Registrar's Office and your academic advisor to ensure that your credits earned while abroad will transfer back and count towards your degree and that this conversation is documented in writing.
-Make an appointment with a study abroad advisor to receive further instructions and steps to complete when considering an independent study abroad program.
+Make an appointment with study abroad advisor, Roseanne Hernandez, to receive further instructions and steps to complete when considering an independent study abroad program.

 Q